The Odd Couple (2015 TV series): Critical reception

 The Odd Couple has received mixed reviews from critics.
 On Metacritic, season one has a score of 42 out of 100, based on 31 critics, indicating "mixed or average reviews".
-On Rotten Tomatoes, the season 1 received 24% "rotten" ratings with consensus, "Stars Matthew Perry and Thomas Lennon make a fine Oscar and Felix, but The Odd Couples flat jokes and canned laughter are pretty old hat."
+On Rotten Tomatoes, 26% of 35 critics' reviews from season one were positive with the consensus, "Stars Matthew Perry and Thomas Lennon make a fine Oscar and Felix, but The Odd Couples flat jokes and canned laughter are pretty old hat."

 Controversy

 The third episode of the second season, "From Here to Maturity", was criticized by many Bosniak communities in Europe and North America.
 In the episode, Felix (Thomas Lennon) asks Emily (Lindsay Sloane) on a date by saying, "Let's go visit that new Serbian restaurant, The Taste of Srebrenica."
 The line seemed to reference the 1995 Srebrenica massacre, in which 8,000 young Bosniak men and boys were systematically rounded up and killed by the Bosnian Serb Army.

 In an open letter, Eldin Elezovic, president of the Congress of North American Bosniaks stated that the Congress felt "very disturbed and disappointed" by the joke.
 He further said the show's line was analogous to saying something as horrendous as 'Let's go visit that new German restaurant, The taste of Auschwitz'."
 Almir Seckanovic of Faktor said the joke was "the most primitive way" to insult Srebrenica victims; Branka Antic Stauber, who runs a non-governmental organization that works with Bosniak women who were raped during the war, called the joke "inhumane"; and the Ontario-based research organization The Institute of Research of Genocide Canada, called the joke a "terrible humiliation of the victims of Srebrenica".

 On May 10, 2016, the show's executive producer, Bob Daily, apologized for the line, saying, "We were unaware of any connection to the terrible tragedy in Srebrenica.
 We would never intentionally disrespect or make light of such an event and sincerely apologize to anyone we may have offended."